rawichblue/rawichblue.github.io/README.md

-# Build an E-commerce website with HTML, CSS, Javascript, bootstrap5 !
+# Build an E-commerce website with HTML, CSS, Javascript, Bootstrap 5
 This project is developed using **HTML**, **CSS,** and **JavaScript**.
 It is a responsive e-commerce website that allows users to search for products and place orders.
 The main functionality is implemented using JavaScript.